SCMGURU/terraform-basics/README.md

 # terraform-basics
-learn basics of Terraform with AWS
+learn basics of Terraform with AWS and Azure